mattloose/RUscripts/README.md

 # Installing the API

-Copy the following files and folders into the RUscripts\ReadUntil folder:
+Copy the following files and folders (and there contents) into the RUscripts\ReadUntil folder:

     read_until.py
 	event_sampler.thrift